-A strong focus on innovation and Research & Development is the first of the five pillars of Clariant's strategy to become a globally leading company for specialty chemicals.
-By leveraging technology and expertise, Clariant tackles emerging macrotrends to stay ahead in dynamic markets, creates high-performing solutions for rapidly changing customer needs, and drives profitable growth in all its businesses.
+A strong focus on innovation and Research & Development is one of the five pillars of Clariant's strategy to become a globally leading company for specialty chemicals.
+By leveraging its sound technology platforms and know-how, Clariant tackles emerging macrotrends to stay ahead in dynamic markets, creates high-performing solutions for rapidly changing customer needs, and drives profitable growth in all its businesses.

-Innovation also supports Clariant's second strategic pillar-adding value with sustainability-by continuously improving the company's sustainability performance, which enhances its ability to create long-term value for its stakeholders.
-Sustainability likewise promotes innovation by meeting the increasing demand for sustainable solutions while spurring growth and higher financial results.
+Innovation also supports Clariant's second strategic pillar-adding value through sustainability-by continuously improving the company's sustainability performance, and thereby creating long-term value for its stakeholders.
+Sustainability likewise promotes innovation by seeking sustainable solutions that meet increasing demand, thereby spurring growth and higher financial results.

-Living a culture of innovation is also an increasingly important factor in creating a compelling working environment.
-It contributes to employee motivation and thus helps Clariant attract and retain people.
+A culture of innovation is also an important factor in creating a compelling work environment, boosting employee motivation, and helping Clariant attract and retain talent.

-Clariant's innovation activities focus on products and processes, impacting the entire value chain from suppliers and internal operations to customers and end users.
+Clariant's innovation activities focus on products and processes, impacting the entire value chain from suppliers to internal operations, customers, and end users.

-As of 2019, a newly established Innovation Committee oversees all innovation activities at Clariant.
-Under the lead of the Chief Technology Officer, the Innovation Committee comprises representatives from the Business Units (Heads of Innovation, Heads of Marketing & Innovation, and Innovation Champions), key functions from Group Technology & Innovation, the Head of Innovation Excellence & Business Incubator, the Head of the Technology & Innovation Office, and a representative from Corporate Planning & Strategy.
+Clariant's Innovation Committee oversees all innovation activities.
+Under the lead of the Chief Technology Officer, the Innovation Committee comprises representatives from the Business Units (Heads of Innovation, Heads of Marketing & Innovation, and Innovation Champions), key functions from Group Technology & Innovation, the Head of the newly instituted Sustainability Transformation department, the Head of Digital4Clariant, the Head of the Technology & Innovation Office, and a representative from Corporate Planning & Strategy.

-The charter of the Innovation Committee outlines its focus: to review the innovation strategy at the corporate level and within each Business Unit; define corporate growth fields and technology focus fields; and coordinate innovation activities across Business Units.
-Moreover, the committee steers Clariant's innovation portfolio to maximize the value of the projects in the innovation pipeline and increase the number of innovation projects that are successfully commercialized.
-The Innovation Committee is ultimately responsible for ensuring best practice application in innovation, intellectual property management, and adherence to Clariant's technology & innovation governance.
-It is also tasked with fostering open innovation, which includes acquiring public funding and strengthening Clariant's position as industry leader in R&D and innovation.
+The charter of the Innovation Committee outlines its focus: to review the innovation strategy at the corporate level and within each Business Unit, define corporate growth fields and technology focus fields, and coordinate innovation activities across Business Units.
+Moreover, the committee oversees Clariant's corporate innovation portfolio to maximize the value of the projects in the innovation pipeline and increase the success rate of launched innovation projects.
+The Innovation Committee is ultimately responsible for ensuring best practice application in innovation, intellectual property management, and adherence to Clariant's technology and innovation governance.
+It is also tasked with fostering open innovation, which includes acquiring public funding and strengthening Clariant's position as an industry leader in R&D, innovation, and sustainability.